alevel1coder/cpp-boilerplate/README.md

 ## Reference Material and Learning

 - This absolute legend made a really easy to understand guide for making and running C++ projects.
-Much of this is thanks to the following guide:
+Much of this (basically all of it right now) is thanks to the following guide:

 `
 https://dane-bulat.medium.com/vim-setting-up-a-build-system-and-code-completion-for-c-and-c-eb263c0a19a1